Rehabs in Florida That Accept United HealthCare Insurance

 Does Florida UHC Cover Co-Occurring Disorder Treatment?

-It is common to have a co-occurring or dual diagnosis and many rehab facilities offer integrated treatment to ensure an individual’s unique diagnoses are treated.
+Many rehab facilities offer integrated treatment to ensure that an individual’s unique mental health conditions are treated.
 Recovery First Treatment Center in Florida provides co-occurring disorder treatment and is in-network with Florida UHC.
 Check your level of coverage for treatment.